 Results 1–10 of 23 for "Fact Sheet"X related to "New IOM report finds gains in women’s..."
-Refine Your Search Refine Your Search TopicChildren (7)Teens (5)Socioeconomic status (4)Aging (2)Anxiety (1) 14 more... [+] Death & dying (1)Depression (1)Eating disorders (1)Education (1)Emotional health (1)Health disparities (1)Law & psychology (1)Obesity (1)Race (1)Safety & design (1)Sexuality (1)Testing issues (1)Therapy (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 23 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (6)Teens (5)Socioeconomic status (4)Anxiety (2)Aging (1) 14 more... [+] Depression (1)Eating disorders (1)Education (1)Emotional health (1)Health disparities (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Obesity (1)Race (1)Safety & design (1)Testing issues (1)Therapy (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1) Results 1–10 of 23 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 2.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012)3.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 4.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 5.Elder AbusePrevalence and relevance of physical, sexual, emotional abuse, financial/material exploitation, neglect, abandonment and self-neglect among older adults.
-Includes ACT Against Violence Program concerns regarding children, parents and elder abuse.Fact Sheet 6.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 7.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 4.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 5.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 6.Elder AbusePrevalence and relevance of physical, sexual, emotional abuse, financial/material exploitation, neglect, abandonment and self-neglect among older adults.
+Includes ACT Against Violence Program concerns regarding children, parents and elder abuse.Fact Sheet 7.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
 These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 8.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
-Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 9.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 10.Congress Should Pass the Brown and Schakowsky Bill To Include Psychologists in Medicare’s “Physician” Definition2014 State Leadership fact sheet: Unnecessary physician supervision requirements in the Medicare program are hampering psychologists from providing to Medicare patients their full range of services within state licensure.Fact Sheet Previous 1 2 3 ...
+Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 9.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 10.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Fact Sheet"X related to "New IOM report finds gains in women’s..."